angelsl/ev3-source/docs/index.md

 where `192.168.0.1` is the address shown at the top-left of the EV3.

 Enter your password when prompted.
-The default password is `maker`.
+The default password is a random string, thus **you will need to generate a password first**.
+In [Source Academy Settings](#source-academy-settings), click "Reset SSH Password".
+You will see a pop up with the new password.
+Take note of this, as this is the only time you will be able to see it.
+If you ever forget the password, you can generate a new one using this same way.

 If you are on Linux or macOS, you should have an SSH client already installed.
 Windows 10 includes an SSH client from version 1803 onwards.
 On older versions of Windows, you can use other SSH clients like [PuTTY](http://www.putty.org/).
 The username is `robot`, and the hostname is the IP address shown on the top-left of the EV3 screen.